 If you want to run Z-LiveRec in borderless mode - change the decox=0 to 1 in the Z-LiveRec.cfg or in the GUI under the license button.
-Added in V2.21 a checkbox enabling Z-LiveRec to start when booting the OS.
+A checkbox which handles Z-LiveRec to start when booting the OS.
 Z-LiveRec V2.19 and later have an auto update function built in found in the licence dialog for registrated users.
-News in V2.23 is a 100% touch based GUI available + an on screen keyboard and a nice transport slider when replaying recordings.
+(Not present for the 64bit version of Z-Liverec) A 100% touch based GUI is available for the main screen and an on-screen keyboard and a nice transport slider when replaying recordings.
+To turn on the touch GUI - just mark the checkbox "Touch" and restart the application.